yzarqa/Liwwa_Assignment/README.md

 3. The used Chrome browser version is Version 89.0.4389.128.
 So the chrome browser must be 89.

 4. To run the project, click on >> Liwwa/Liwwa >> src/main/java/LiwwaRun >> LiwwaClass.java

+** Results of the steps are printed on the Eclipse console!